bubbleguuum/toggle-monitor-grayscale/README.md

 ## Improving grayscale experience

-If you switch to work in grayscale mode most of the time, you will probably want to do some adjustements to your setup, some of which are personal preference:
+If you use grayscale mode most of the time, you will probably want to do some adjustments to your setup, some of which are personal preference:

 - if your monitor has a warm color preset, use it (or make your own).
 For example, my monitor has a "Paper" preset and it is perfect, cutting a lot of blue light
 - consider using a light theme for your Desktop Environment (if not using a standalone WM) and apps
-- configure your terminal to use a white (or light) background with a dark foreground (characters)
+- configure your terminal to use a white (or light) background combined with black text
 - you will notice that the colored output of `ls` is not that readable.
 You can either disable color for `ls` (make sure that the `--color` option is not passed to it, often in an alias or shell function of your distro), or you can use the `.dir_colors_grayscale` file of this repo which disables all colors, except folders that are bold.
 To use it: `eval $(dircolors -b /path/to/.dir_colors_grayscale)` or if you want to make it permanent copy that file as `~/.dir_colors`.
 This file can also be customized if you want to add more font styling (italics, underline, reverse video, ...) to some file types.
 It is also a good idea to use the -F option of `ls` for appending a character at the end of folder, executable, link... files to indidicate their types (see `man ls`).
-- syntax highlighting in editors or IDEs will likely have to be revised to be grayscale friendly.
+- syntax highlighting in editors and IDEs will likely have to be revised to be grayscale friendly.
 This can use a combination of bold, italics, underline and maybe 1 or 2 colors that can be distinguished from normal text while remaining readable.
 There may be some premade eink color schemes available that can be used.